tabcat/dynamic-content/ARTICLE.md

 <img src="https://raw.githubusercontent.com/tabcat/dynamic-content/master/.assets/dynamic-content-diagram.png" width="333">

 ---
-> **The Merkle-DAGs built with IPLD can provide a persistent and efficient layer for collaborators to sync.**
+> **The Merkle-DAGs built with IPLD provide a persistent and efficient layer for collaborators to sync.**
 ---

 ### Dynamic-Content IDs